rust-lang/blog.rust-lang.org/_posts/2017-09-05-Rust-2017-Survey-Results.md

 Finally, at the end of the survey we we provided a free-form area to talk about where Rust could improve.
 Before we get to the themes we saw, we wanted to give a big "thank you!" to everyone who posted thoughtful comments.
 There are many, many good ideas, which we will be making available to the respective sub-teams for future planning.
 With that, let's look at the themes that were important this year:

 * 17% of responses underscored the need for **better ergonomics** in the language.
 People had many suggestions about how to improve Rust for day-to-day use, to allow for easier prototyping, to work with async programming more easily, and to be more flexible with more data structure types.
-Just as before, the need for a much easier and smoother experience with borrow checker and how to work with lifetimes was a popular request.
+Just as before, the need for a much easier and smoother experience with the borrow checker and how to work with lifetimes was a popular request.
 * 16% of responses talk about the importance of creating **better documentation**.
 These covered a topics from helping users transition from other languages, creating more examples and sample projects, helping people get started with various tasks or crates, and creating video resources to facilitate learning.
 * 15% of responses point out that **library support** needs to improve.
 People mention the need for a strong support set of core libraries, of the difficulty finding high quality crates, the general maturity of the crates and the crate ecosystem, the need for libraries to cover a wide range of areas (eg web, GUIs, networking, databases, etc).
 Additionally, people mentioned that libraries can be hard to get started with depending on their API design and amount of documentation.
 * 9% of the responses encouraged us to continue to build our **IDE support**.
 Again, this year underscored that there are a sizeable section of developers that need support for Rust in their IDEs and tools.
 The Rust Language Server, the on-going effort to support IDEs broadly, was mentioned as one of the top items people are looking forward to this year, and comments pointed to these efforts needing to reach stable and grow support into other IDEs as well as continuing to grow the number of available features.